-Mr Quevedo graduated from Universidad de Buenos Aires in 1987 with a law degree and holds a Master of Laws (LLM.) from the London School of Economics and Political Sciences, London, UK, from 1995.
+Mr Quevedo graduated from Universidad de Buenos Aires in 1987 with a law degree and holds a Master of Laws (LLM.) from the London School of Economics and Political Sciences, London, UK, and a Postgraduate Diploma in Global Business of the University of Oxford, UK.
 He also attended courses on regulation of financial markets at the King's College, London, financial law at Queen Mary & Westfield College, London and energy law at the Centre of Petroleum of Energy, Petroleum and Mineral Law and Policy of the University of Dundee, Dundee, Scotland.

-Mr Quevedo has extensive experience in both the private and public sectors.
+Mr. Quevedo has extensive experience in both the private and public sectors.
 He has advised several important public and private companies, banks and organisations in connection with cross-border and domestic corporate, energy and financial transactions, matters and litigation.
 He has represented companies in M&A transactions and financings in a wide range of industries, including oil & gas, power generation and distribution, natural gas transport and distribution, mining, forestry, fishing, pharmaceutical and retail, among others.
 Mr Quevedo has also acted as an arbitrator and as an expert witness in international investment treaty arbitrations.
 In the public sector, he held various positions at the office of the President of Argentina, including Director General of Organisation and was advisor to several public officers, including the Argentinean Secretary of Energy.